MalgretMC/Remove-Youtube-Ads/README.md

 # Remove-Youtube-Ads
 Let's enjoy peace and speed, without ads.

-⚠️ You have to disable adblock on Youtube, because it is flagged ⚠️
+⚠️ You have to disable adblock on Youtube, as it flags ⚠️

 # Installation